Skip to main contentAccessibility Statement

 Access to Social Care

-Social Care support is always through a single, referral route which is the Multi Agency Safeguarding Hub (MASH).
-A disabled child will have a Child in Need assessment and it helps to ask for this when referring.
+Social Care support is always through a single referral route which is the Multi Agency Safeguarding Hub (MASH).
+A disabled child will have a Child in Need assessment, and it helps to ask for this when referring.

 School age

 Choosing the right school for your child is always a big decision for all parents.
 You may need to consider schools that are not the nearest local school.
-West Northants Schools are on the SEND Local Offer directory.
-You can also use the government website to search for schools.

 The SEND IASS have produced a list of questions that you can use to help choose a school.